1. Project Description

 1.4.1.1.
 Presentation Dates

 It may be the case that it is natural for some topics to come before others, but in general, the date will be selected on a first-come first-served basis.
-Any groups unable to select a date will be assigned one by the instructor.
+Anyone unable to select a date will be assigned one by the instructor.

 All project topic choices along with preferred presentation dates, if applicable, are to be submitted to the instructor via email.